raucci12/raucci12/README.md

 - **Python**: Proficient in BeautifulSoup, pandas, matplotlib, seaborn, ultralytics, and many more.
 - **R**: Skilled in data analysis and visualization.
 - **iScout Sport Tracking**: Experienced in sports data tracking and analysis.
-- **Computer Vision Annotation Tool**: Adept at annotating and preparing datasets for computer vision projects.
+- **Computer Vision Annotation Tool (CVAT)**: Adept at annotating and preparing datasets for computer vision projects.
 - **Roboflow**: Competent in using Roboflow for dataset management and model training.
 - **MS Visual Studio**: Skilled in coding, debugging, unit testing, and utilizing AI productivity tools.
 - **Dynamic Route Optmization (DRO)**: Familiarity with dynamic route optimization software used in delivery routing.